MichaelCade/90DaysOfDevOps/Days/day74.md

 ![](Images/Day74_CICD12.png)

 It is worth noting here that I have added into my Kubernetes cluster a secret that enables my access and authentication to push my docker builds into DockerHub.
-If you are following along you should repeat this process for your account, and also make a change to the Jenkinsfile that is associated to my repository and account.
+If you are following along you should repeat this process for your account, and also make a change to the Jenkinsfile that is associated with my repository and account.

 ## Resources